-All candidates must also take the Modern Languages Admissions Tests (MLAT) as part of their application.
+All candidates must also take the Modern Languages Admissions Tests (MLAT) as part of their application (including a Philosophy test).
 Please see how to apply for further details.

 Oxford University is committed to recruiting the best and brightest students from all backgrounds.
 We offer a generous package of financial support to Home/EU students from lower-income households.
 (UK nationals living in the UK are usually Home students.)

 These annual fees are for full-time students who begin this undergraduate course here in 2016.